Irish in Britain: Census

 The organisation led the successful campaign to secure 'White Irish' as a category in the 2001 UK census, as previous censuses estimated the size of the Irish community solely on those born in Ireland.
 The Office of National Statistics was urged to introduce an Irish category and the Federation won the support of many parliamentarians.
 To advertise the new category in the community, the Federation launched a 'Be Irish, Be Counted' campaign.
 This was followed in the lead up to the 2011 census with a 'How Irish Are You' initiative.

 Irish in Britain continue their work on this by covering information relating to the 2021 UK Census (and 2022 Scotland Census when it becomes available).

 Cuimhne - the Irish memory loss alliance

 Cuimhne, the Irish for 'memory', supports family carers and individuals who may have some form of memory loss or dementia.

-The organisation’s Cuimhne (pronounced ‘queevna’) campaign is a call for action to everyone, from individuals to organisations both within the Irish in Britain network and beyond.
+The organisation's Cuimhne (pronounced ‘queevna’) campaign is a call for action to everyone, from individuals to organisations both within the Irish in Britain network and beyond.
 The aim of the campaign is to involve and include people living with memory loss and dementia with their carers in our society and to work together to promote awareness of memory loss and create a friendly community for everyone.

-The term ‘Cuimhne’ is used often instead of ‘dementia’ to avoid further stigmatising an important issues.

 The campaign focuses on enabling communities to be socially inclusive of people suffering from memory loss.
 The assistance focuses on utilising simple measures that can be taken collectively to enable those with memory loss to remain independent and engaged with local communities and services.